TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

             The second part of this parameter (after the comma) indicates which model the CD-ROM drive should be.
 You should choose ide in most cases.

+            You can specify multiple cdrom options when booting a VM.
+They will be attached in the order they appear on the cmdline.

           disk=/path/to/disk,[ide|scsi|virtio]